erikanfox/YouTube-8m-Classification/README.md

 3) Install required packages: `pip install -r requirements.txt`
 4) Download data (see information above)
 5) Preprocess/divide the data using the files found the `preprocessing` folder:
+    `preprocess.py` prepares the data for modeling
+    This file is required for EDA and modeling

+6) Exploratory data analysis,
     `get_metadata.py` fetches video meta data,
     `EDA.ipynb` displays an exploratory data analysis,
     `preprocess.py` prepares the data for modeling